Multi-Atlas Segmentation and Spatial Alignment of the Human Embryo in First Trimester 3D Ultrasound: Method

 \subsubsection{Loss function}

 The loss function for the first training stage of the affine registration network is defined as:

 with $\delta_{i,j}$ defined as:

 The first term of the loss function promotes similarity between the image $I$ after alignment and the atlas.
 The similarity loss is only calculated within a mask $\tilde\Omega$, since there are other objects in the 3D ultrasound images besides the embryo.
-Mask $\tilde\Omega$ is obtained by dilating the union of all segmentations $S_{A_{i,j}}\forall i,j$ using a ball with radius 1. $\mathcal{L}_{\text{sim}}$ is chosen as the masked local (squared) normalized cross-correlation (NCC), which is defined as follows:
+Mask $\tilde\Omega$ is obtained by dilating the union of all segmentations $S_{A_{i,j}}\forall i,j$ using a ball with radius 1. $\mathcal{L}_{\text{sim}}(A,I\circ \phi_a)$ is chosen as the negative masked local (squared) normalized cross-correlation (NCC), which is defined as follows for the masked images $U,V$: